This is my story

 Mobirise

-For many people, McDonald's is the first job they have.
-I was 26 when I started at Swedens first McDonald's, opened back in 1973.
-At the time I joined, this was a franchise, located at Kungsgatan 4, Stockholm.
-The owners had been operating the restaurant since 1986.
-I can still today say, that this was my best employer, all time.
+For many, McDonald’s is a first job.
+I was 26 when I joined Sweden’s first McDonald’s location—opened in 1973—at Kungsgatan 4, Stockholm.
+By then, it was a franchise, and the owners had been operating it since 1986.
+I can still say, without hesitation, that this was the best employer I’ve ever had.

-My best friends of today are people I worked with at McDonald's.
+Some of my closest friends today are people I met at McDonald’s.

 The most valuable experience...